 From a great plate of pasta to the best hangover cure brunch and a fine dining experience you won’t forget, here is where to eat in Edinburgh.

-- The Pantry, Stockbridge and Colinton – with an ever expanding offer, the Pantry is a Edinburgh brunch staple.
-Quirky surroundings and a regularly changing brunch menu with waffles and Benedicts, they also do smashed avocado plates – try my favourite Sunshine on Stockbridge, olive oil toast with guacamole, roasted tomatoes, grilled pepper, poached eggs and fresh chili.
+- The Pantry, Leith, Stockbridge and Colinton – with an ever-expanding offer, the Pantry is an Edinburgh brunch staple.
+Quirky surroundings and a regularly changing brunch menu with waffles and Benedicts, they also do smashed avocado plates – try my favourite Sunshine on Stockbridge, olive oil toast with guacamole, roasted tomatoes, grilled pepper, poached eggs and fresh chilli.
 Visit The Pantry

 Greek Food in Edinburgh

 - Spitaki – Meaning ‘The little house’ in Greek, Spitaki is a friendly family run taverna which will transport you straight to the Greek islands.
 Spitaki serves meze, so order everything to share.
 I love the smokey aubergine dip with chilli, their baked feta, amazingly juicy lamb chops, crispy calamari and a selection of souvlaki.
 Their Greek house wine is excellent (no retsina here) and they serve Mythos and Fix beers.
 Spitaki is at 133-135 East Claremont Street, Edinburgh.
 Visit http://www.spitaki.co.uk

 - Ola Kala – Try gyros from Ola Kala and you will be instantly transported to Greece.
 This is not a kebab, it is far far far superior.
 If you are really hungry, eat your gyros with a side of Kefalotiri Saganaki, grilled Greek cheese.
 Don’t expect luxury, the food is amazing but this is a cafe, not a restaurant and for a quick and tasty lunch that is perfect.
 Ola Kala is at 202 Morrison St, Edinburgh.